Kinzi/derkinzi.de/content/posts/building-directory-website-with-ai-in-a-day.md

 ---

 **P.S.**: By the way, this article was crafted with GPT as my co-writer.
-I dictated the story on my way to work, and GPT helped organize and polish the final piece.
-AI—helping us all work smarter, even in content creation.
+I dictated the story on my way to work into GPT, and the AI then wrote this post from it.
+Probably my biggest lifehack atm: voice -> GPT -> content.